What Is Creatine?

 You've probably heard about how athletes use supplements like creatine to give their performance an edge.
 Have you ever pondered the reason why athletes use supplements such as creatine?

-The trick lies within ATP or adenosine triphosphate – the main currency for energy transactions inside your cells.
+The trick lies within ATP or adenosine triphosphate, which is the main currency for energy transactions inside your cells.
 During strenuous activities like weightlifting or sprinting, your ATP supply runs low quickly.

 However, having ample stores of creatine phosphate helps replenish those rapidly depleting reserves so you can keep going longer and harder than before.